suttondaniel/parse-nba-wikis/README.md

 | Brooklyn Nets          |       77.94 |

-And since we have the data, let's lastly see the ten colleges with the highest representation in the NBA.
+And since we have the data, for fun let's just see the ten colleges with the highest representation in the NBA.
 We'll probably see the blue bloods (Duke, Kentucky, Kansas, etc.) but let's see if there are any surprises.
 ~~~python
 nba_df.pivot_table(index='college', aggfunc='size').sort_values(ascending=False).head(10)
 ~~~